 Google.
 For the average searcher, it’s a noun, a verb, and a godsend that makes everything in life just a little easier.
 But for a small business owner, it can be a word that brings on rants and feelings of anxiety, victimization, and anger.
 After all, It’s Google’s game.
 Google makes the rules, Google changes the rules, and business owners are often left to figure it out, without much of a rule book.

 But the reality is: You gotta play ball somewhere.
 And if you play with integrity, stay on top of the changes, and anticipate the next move, Google can be a really good thing for your business.

 Google Brings The Crowd

-According to Statista, Google accounted for about 63% of all search queries in the U.S. in 2018, and that’s just on desktop.
-Google accounted for 93%+ of all mobile searches last year.
+According to Statista, Google accounted for about 62.5% of all search queries in the U.S. in January 2020.
 That means if you’re not making your business visible on Google, you’re not sticking it to Google, you’re sticking it to yourself.

 Covering Your Bases

 So what does bringing your A game to Google mean?
 What are some plays that can help you win, even though it’s not a home game for you?

 Google My Business profile